mapbox/geojsonhint/README.md

 [![NPM](https://nodei.co/npm/geojsonhint.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/geojsonhint/)

-# geojsonhint: complete standards-based validation for geojson
+# geojsonhint: complete, fast, standards-based validation for geojson

 A [lint](http://bit.ly/12jjJyW) tool for the [GeoJSON](http://www.geojson.org/)
 standard. geojsonhint is written _to the standard_, with no missing or additional opinions about structure.

-Thanks to `jsonlint-lines`, GeoJSON that is also not valid [JSON](http://json.org/) will return informative, line-oriented parsing errors.
+Thanks to `jsonlint-lines`, GeoJSON that is also not valid [JSON](http://json.org/) can return informative, line-oriented parsing errors.

-## api
+## API

-`errors = geojsonhint.hint(fileAsString)`
+`errors = geojsonhint.hint(string or object)`

-Lint a file - given _as a string_ - with the GeoJSON expectations baked in.
+Lint a file, given as a string or object.
+This call detects all aberrations from the GeoJSON standards and returns them as an array of errors.
 An example of the output:

 ```json
 [{